Modern Languages and Cultures

 Over time, you can either specialise on a particular topic such as film, linguistics or literature, or you may build a portfolio of topics that shows a wider range of interests.
 In the final year you have the option to focus on an academic topic of your choice and opt for a 15 or 30 credits dissertation.
 This is particularly useful if you plan to do postgraduate study.

 Unless you study a language from Beginners’ level, you can split your time abroad between two countries.
-If you study a language from Beginners’ level, we expect you to spend at least seven months in that country to ensure the necessary linguistic progress.
+If you study a language from Beginners’ level, we expect you to spend at least six months in that country to ensure the necessary linguistic progress.
 Please note that for Chinese and Russian we currently only offer study abroad due to visa restrictions.

 During your time abroad you will either do the assessments at a partner University or you write a reflective portfolio.
 On return to Exeter there will be an oral exam.